Shirley Hune Inter-Ethnic/ Inter-Racial Studies Award

-The UCLA Institute of American Cultures (IAC), which includes the four ethnic studies research centers, offers an award from Dr. Shirley Hune to support doctoral student research that addresses inter-ethnic and inter-racial issues.
-While at UCLA, Dr. Hune chaired the Executive Committee of the Institute of American Cultures from 1993 – 2007 and was an associate dean in the Graduate Division from 1992 – 2007.
+The UCLA Institute of American Cultures (IAC), which includes the four ethnic studies research centers, offers an award from Dr. Shirley Hune to support doctoral student research that addresses inter-ethnic and inter-racial issues, especially from historical and applied social science perspectives.
+While at UCLA, Dr. Hune chaired the Executive Committee of the Institute of American Cultures from 1993–2007 and was an associate dean in the Graduate Division from 1992–2007.
 She is a professor emerita in urban planning.

 - Registered and enrolled UCLA graduate students

-- Provides $3,500 to support research by a UCLA doctoral student
+- Provides $5,000 in 24/25 to support research by a UCLA doctoral student (on a reimbursement basis only)

 - Covers research related expenses for projects on relevant topics